Subscribe to Blog via Email

 Whenever I need to know anything nowadays, I mostly just look on the internet and sometimes I ask my virtual PA ‘Alexa’ to look for me!
+I even dabble in artificial intelligence (AI) (but I tread carefully on both).
 However, you need to be very careful in acceptance of what is credible information and what isn’t.

 On a recent online symptom check for lower left abdominal spasms, I discovered I was pregnant with an alien baby!
 (Ronny Allan)